Espen Eriksen Trio

 Espen Eriksen Trio is a Norwegian jazz piano trio formed in 2007, consisting of Espen Eriksen (piano), Lars Tormod Jenset (double bass) and Andreas Bye (drums).

+The group has released five albums on the Norwegian record-label Rune Grammofon.

+Performances

-The trio has released five albums on the Norwegian record-label Rune Grammofon.
-They have performed at Molde Int.
-Jazz Festival, Oslo Jazzfestival, Maijazz and Vossajazz in Norway, Jazz Province Festival in Russia and Penang Jazz Festival in Malaysia, in addition to several club performances in Germany, Switzerland, Great Britain and Malaysia.
+The trio has performed at the Molde Int.
+Jazz Festival, the Oslo Jazz Festival, the Maijazz and Vossajazz in Norway, the Jazz Province Festival in Russia and the Penang Jazz Festival in Malaysia, in addition to several club performances in Germany, Switzerland, Great Britain and Malaysia.